 Starting with the back sections I worked my way up to the front of my head, saving my nape and edges for last.
 I was trying to receive an even texlax round my whole head but the front of my head didn’t process as well as I wanted to so next time I will start with the front of my head first.
 I ran out of relaxer too, I should’ve got two.

-After I rinsed the relaxer out of my hair I washed my hair with the neutralizing shampoo like 5x then I applied the Aphogee 2Min Reconstrutoizer, to add back some extra protein back to my hair.
+After I rinsed the relaxer out of my hair I washed my hair with the Creamy Aloe Neutralizing Shampoo like 5x then I applied the Aphogee 2Min Reconstrutoizer, to add back some extra protein back to my hair.
 Finally, I added the ORS Replenishing Conditioner to my hair then I sat under my hooded dryer for 20 mins to help the deep conditioner penetrate my hair shafts.